How to Invest in Startups

 In recent years, Congress has expanded investors' ability to get access to startups by allowing investment crowdfunding.
 With this approach, you can find a startup on a crowdfunding website and buy ownership in the company for much less than it would take for venture or angel capital.
 With investment crowdfunding, you put in a small amount, and if the company is successful, you get a share of the success.

 Two popular startup crowdfunding websites are OurCrowd and SeedInvest, and there are several other popular options on the market.
 OurCrowd is for accredited investors while SeedInvest is open to non-accredited investors as well.
+Finally, you can use platforms like Yieldstreet to invest in individual private equity deals as well as funds.

 3. Lend Money Instead of Buying Shares